ct1/guides/production_git.md

 ```
 The 'post-receive' file will be looked into every time a push is completed and it's saying that your files need to be in /var/www/<your-dir>.

-Ensure that the target directory is created, git won't create the destiny tree
+Create the TARGET directory if not existant.
+Git won't create the TARGET folder

 ### 3. Add remote-repository localy